zerospeak/HealthTech-Investor-Pro-POC/README.md

 # AUDIO DEEP DIVE INTO POC

 # https://www.opendrive.com/player/N18yNjUyMTg3NTNfc3RuWVc

-# NOTE: Not a fully functioning app.
-This serves as placeholders for functionality

 # What is HealthTech Investor Pro?
 HealthTech Investor Pro is a
 specialized digital investment platform focused on the digital health